Heinzad/data-laboratory/alchemy/README.md

 The SQLALCHEMY_DATABASE_URI, required by Flask, receives different values under each of these configurations, so that the application uses a different database in each environment.
 Each configuration tries to import the database URL from an environment variable, and when that is not available it sets a default one based on SQLite.
 The testing configuration defaults to an in-memory database as there is no need to store data outside of a test run.

 The development and production configurations have mail server configuration options.
-The Config class and subclasses can define an init_app() class method that takes the application instance as an argument.
-The base Config class has an empty init_app() method at first, but this may change later.
+The Config class and subclasses can define an `init_app()` class method that takes the application instance as an argument.
+The base Config class has an empty `init_app()` method at first, but this may change later.

 The different configurations are registered in a config dictionary towards the end of the configuration script.
 The development configuration is registered as the default.

+# Application Package

+The application package or _app_ folder contains the application code.
+Its modules include: Templates, static files, database models and email support files.

+## Application Package Constructor

+A factory function is invoked from a script to create the application.
+This gives the ability to create multiple application instances, such as for multiple environments.

+The application factory function is defined in the application package constructor _app/__init__.py_

+This constructor imports most of the Flask extensions currently in use, but passes no arguments to their constructors when creating them so they are uninitialised.
+* The `create_app()` function is the application factory, utilising a given configuration name for the application.
+* The `from_object()` imports configuration settings directly into the app from a given configuration class.
+* The `init_app()` completes their initialisation when called.

+The application intialisation is performed in this factory function, using the `from_object()` method from the Flask configuration object, taking as an argument one of the configuration classes in _config.py_.
+The `init_app()` method of the selected configuration is also invoked, to enable more complex initalisation procedures.

+The factory function returns the created application instance.
+The necessary routes and custom error page handlers are discussed in the next section.